YnotY2/securing_vps_basics_guide/global_tor_routing.md

     - [Setting Up Unique Values](#setting-up-unique-values)

 # Assumptions Set-Up
-This guide assumes you have followed 'configure_tor.md', and confirmed TOR connection works.
+This guide assumes you have followed `configure_tor.md`, and confirmed TOR connection works.
+This guide assumes you have followed `MullVad_DNS.md`, and confirmed DNS works

 # Modifying TOR confiration file